yunfengsay/typescript-sdk/src/examples/README.md

 echo "Session ID: $SESSION_ID

 ```

-Once thre is a session we can send POST requests
+Once a session is established, we can send POST requests:

 #### List tools
 ```bash